Quansight/Quansight-website/apps/labs/posts/numpy-python-api-cleanup.md

 a first choice, are "words+bits".
 These names are unambiguous about which type we're referring to, and we make an explicit declaration about precision, leaving no room for platform-specific behavior.
-"Words" that refer to C types should be used when interacting with C exctension modules directly.
+"Words" that refer to C types should be used when interacting with C code outside of NumPy.

-### Ruff plugin
+### A Ruff plugin for NumPy 2.0 migration rules

 Ruff is a new Python linter that can outperform other well-known linting tools.
 During one of the discussions on Scientific Python Discord server, we came up with